 Shows the media type used in all ports.
-Ports 25-26 are optional modules, which support either fiber or UTP media with either Gigabit Ethernet or Fast Ethernet.
-They may have different media types and speed.
-Since the fiber port could be multimode or singlemode, the information will be based on the actual media installed in the switch with reference to connector, distance, fiber mode, etc.
+Port 7 and Port 8 are dual media ports, which support either fiber or UTP media with either Gigabit Ethernet or Fast Ethernet.
+If SFP modules are installed, Port 7 and/or Port 8 can no longer be used for a UTP connection.
+Since the fiber port could be multimode or singlemode, the information will be based on the actual media installed in the switch with reference to connector, distance, fiber mode, etc. The module port information is displayed in 5.11.